Redwood Raks Collective Board of Directors

 Shoshanna started Redwood Raks in 2008 just after the doors of The Dancenter closed in late 2007.
 She was honored to keep the tradition of a space serving as home to many local dance groups and classes.
 It has been a beautiful journey that now seems to have come to fruition as Redwood Raks Collective has been born and is now operating the two studios as a non-profit.
 Such a dream come true!

 She grew up locally and danced at Humboldt Dance Academy, Dance Expressions, Studio of Dance Arts, North Coast Dance, The Dancenter and Humboldt State University.... almost everywhere!
-She currently is part time faculty in the HSU Dance Studies program, working with Arcata Main Street and with The Creamery District to support and promote our local businesses and artists, is pursuing a variety of creative projects including online performances and drive-by events, and is the acting Site Manager of Redwood Raks.
-She is happy to help new and established teachers and renters figure out the logistics needed to make their classes be successful.
-She is also doing whatever the Redwood Raks Collective board members need her to do to help the studio thrive.
+She currently is part time faculty in the HSU Dance Studies program, working with Arcata Main Street and is the Youth Services Outreach Coordinator with Humboldt County Library.
+She loves promoting our local businesses and artists, pursuing a variety of creative projects, and helps with site managing of Redwood Raks.
+She is excited to help the studio thrive.
 Go DANCE! :-)